leejoonli/code-every-day/log.md

 ## Thoughts

 Reread documentation on Docker as a refresher.
 Practiced basic Docker commands again.
 Needed a change from the pizza application for now.

+# Day 257 (2/28/2023)

+## Hospital Database

+Updated the hospital database.

+## Thoughts

+Updated the requirements.txt and added a Dockerfile.
+The image and container builds but it doesn't run.
+Not sure what's wrong and will need to continue debugging.